Back to National Guide

 What's Included in the Price

 A standard blocked drain job covers attendance, diagnosis of the blockage location and cause, clearing using an electric eel or drain rods, and a flow test to confirm the drain is running clear.
-All drainage work must comply with AS/NZS 3500 Plumbing and Drainage.
-For stubborn blockages, particularly tree root intrusion or grease buildup in long runs, high-pressure water jetting is used.
-CCTV camera inspection is a separate service used to diagnose recurring blockages or confirm pipe condition after clearing.
-Pipe repairs, relining, or excavation for collapsed drains are quoted separately.
+All drainage work must comply with AS/NZS 3500:2025 Plumbing and Drainage (updated April 2025, mandatory from October 2025).
+For stubborn blockages, particularly tree root intrusion or grease buildup in longer sewer runs, high-pressure water jetting at 3,000–5,000 PSI is used.
+CCTV camera inspection ($250–$550 as a standalone service) diagnoses recurring blockages or confirms pipe condition after clearing.
+Pipe repairs, relining ($200–$350 per metre after initial setup), or excavation for collapsed drains are quoted separately.
 The callout fee is included in the base price.

 What Affects the Cost

 • Blockage depth and location.
-A basin trap is quick.
-A blockage 15 metres down a sewer line takes longer equipment setup.
+A basin trap blockage is quick.
+A blockage 15–20 metres down a sewer line requires longer equipment setup and more time.

 • Tree root intrusion.
-Roots require jetting to cut through and often return within 12 to 18 months without pipe repair or relining.
+Roots require jetting to cut through and typically return within 12–18 months without pipe repair or relining.
+Moreton Bay figs, Port Jackson figs, and large eucalypts are the worst offenders across Sydney's North Shore and Inner West.

 • Shared drainage.
-Terraces and semis often share drain runs, complicating access and responsibility.
+Terraces and semis often share drain runs between adjoining properties, complicating access and responsibility for the blocked section.

 • Access to inspection openings.
 Clear, accessible overflow relief gullies (ORGs) speed the job.
-Buried or concreted-over access points add time.
+Buried or concreted-over access points add time and cost.

 A grease blockage in a kitchen drain cleared with an electric eel in a newer Rouse Hill property sits toward $100.
-Recurring root intrusion in a 20-metre sewer line under a Mosman garden, requiring high-pressure jetting and CCTV investigation, pushes toward $800.
+Recurring root intrusion in a 20-metre clay sewer line under mature figs in Mosman, requiring high-pressure jetting and CCTV investigation, pushes toward $800.

 Sydney-Specific Considerations

-Sydney's established suburbs are heavily planted with Moreton Bay figs, Port Jackson figs, and large eucalypts.
-These trees have aggressive root systems that seek out moisture in sewer joints.
-Suburbs like Mosman, Lane Cove, Willoughby, and the Inner West have high rates of root intrusion in older vitrified clay pipes.
-If you are getting a blockage every 6 to 12 months, the pipe joints are compromised.
-A camera inspection is worth the upfront cost to assess whether relining or replacement is needed.
+North Shore and Inner West root intrusion.
+Sydney's established suburbs are heavily planted with Moreton Bay figs, Port Jackson figs, jacarandas, and large eucalypts.
+These trees have aggressive root systems that seek out moisture in sewer pipe joints.
+Suburbs like Mosman, Lane Cove, Willoughby, Chatswood, and across the Inner West (Marrickville, Dulwich Hill, Ashfield) have particularly high rates of root intrusion in pre-1980 vitrified clay pipes.
+The combination of mature council street trees and ageing earthenware drainage makes root-related blockages Sydney's most persistent drain problem.
+If you are clearing roots every 6–12 months, the pipe joints are compromised.
+A CCTV inspection ($250–$550) is worth the upfront cost to assess whether relining or replacement is needed rather than paying for annual jetting.

 Hiring a Licensed Plumber in NSW

-All drain clearing and plumbing work in NSW must be done by a licenced plumber.
+All drain clearing and plumbing work in NSW must be carried out by a licenced plumber.
 Verify licences through NSW Fair Trading.
-For work involving sewer connections or stormwater, ensure the plumber holds the appropriate endorsements.
-Ask for their licence number before booking, confirm public liability insurance, and request a written quote.
-Avoid anyone who diagnoses and quotes over the phone without inspecting the access points first.
+For work involving sewer connections or stormwater modifications, ensure the plumber holds the appropriate drainer endorsements.
+NSW plumbers must issue a Certificate of Compliance for notifiable drainage work, including new connections and pipe repairs.

 How We Calculate